Enroll in a campus-based degree completion program for adult learners.

 - Gain access to your electronic accounts

-- Sign and email your enrollment contract
+- Sign your enrollment agreement

 - Prepare for your first day

 - Learn about Lesley's prior learning assessments and Honors Societies